 When choosing a laptop for software development, you want to have something that is flexible and powerful enough to run all the software and operating systems you need.
 If you are a .NET developer and do some iOS development, then a MacBook is probably the laptop you need.
 It is easier to run Windows on a MacBook than the opposite, just try it.

-Another thing to consider is the total cost of ownership and the cool factor, yes it is important as well.
-A recent article from CIO showed that Macs in general have a lower cost of ownership than PCs.
-It is something worth considering since the cost of a computer is not only the initial purchase price but the cost of upgrades, support, maintenance, software, etc… Personally, I have not spent more than $200 on my MacBook after buying it two years ago, and I could probably sell it now for a lot more than any two-year old Windows-based laptop.
+Another thing to consider is the total cost of ownership and the cool factor, yes it is essential as well.
+A recent article from CIO showed that Macs, in general, have a lower cost of ownership than PCs.
+It is something worth considering since the cost of a computer is not only the initial purchase price but the value of upgrades, support, maintenance, software, etc… Personally, I have not spent more than $200 on my MacBook after buying it two years ago, and I could probably sell it now for a lot more than any two-year-old Windows-based laptop.